Pyracurse: Development

+Pyracurse was designed by Mark Goodall and Keith Prosser.
+It was released on 26 June 1986.

 Mark Goodall, one of the game developers:

 "The game was an idea of Andrew Hewson's.
 All we kicked off with was that we wanted a game with four characters and that the working title was to be "Sphinx" ... we wanted it set in the classic adventuring period between the wars like Raiders of the Lost Ark ...
 We moved the setting to South America from Egypt because it seemed more mysterious and we could tie in a sort of Von Daniken mysterious-alien-visitors idea ...

 "I got a lot of ideas - specific designs even - for how the game would look from an old catalogue I had from an exhibition of Inca treasure that had been held at the Royal Academy ... the animation was the real problem.
 I spent a good few days crawling around the carpet on all fours trying to work out how a dog walks! ...

 "The actual plot of the game developed with the hard programming.
 We actually wrote a lengthy story featuring the characters which 'explained' how they came to be on the PYRACURSE quest.
 It also developed the individual characters and their motives.
 I actually did some work on coding 'personalities' for the characters in the game, but in the end this aspect of the program was dropped making it into something genuinely significant would have taken too much time."